phaserjs/phaser/changelog/3.85/MatterJS.md

 # Highlights

-* added support for high refresh rate displays with fixed timestep in `Matter.Runner`
+* Added support for high refresh rate displays with fixed timestep in `Matter.Runner`
-* added support for sub-stepping for higher quality simulations in `Matter.Runner`
+* Added support for sub-stepping for higher quality simulations in `Matter.Runner`
-* changed to a fixed timestep by default in `Matter.Runner`
+* Changed to a fixed timestep by default in `Matter.Runner`
-* improved frame pacing and average performance up to ~6% (see [#1238](https://github.com/liabru/matter-js/pull/1238))
+* Improved frame pacing and average performance up to ~6% (see [#1238](https://github.com/liabru/matter-js/pull/1238))
-* reduced average memory usage up to ~30% (see [#1238](https://github.com/liabru/matter-js/pull/1238))
+* Reduced average memory usage up to ~30% (see [#1238](https://github.com/liabru/matter-js/pull/1238))
-* reduced memory garbage collection
+* Reduced memory garbage collection
-* bug fixes and improvements see [changelog](https://github.com/liabru/matter-js/blob/0.20.0/CHANGELOG.md)
+* Bug fixes and improvements see [changelog](https://github.com/liabru/matter-js/blob/0.20.0/CHANGELOG.md)

 # Changes